Code-Institute-Submissions/davidb3rgqvist-project1/README.md

 - **W3Schools:** Utilized to provide clear and straightforward explanations regarding HTML elements and styling.
 - **www.w3.org:** Utilized to perform validation test of HTML and CSS.
 - **https://ui.dev/amiresponsive:** Utilized for a quick overview of the responsivness.

+### Gym photos

+- **Photos used for gyms:** Photos used for the gym and gym equipment are properties of Free gym locator.

 ### External Resources